Equipment Maintenance Fact Sheet

 Applicable Accreditation Standards

-- All devices and sensors associated with a failed test (e.g. no data, inadequate data, or corrupt data) must be removed from service and tested for proper function prior to next use.
+- All devices and sensors associated with an in-lab or HSAT failed test (e.g. no data, or corrupt data) must be tested for proper function prior to next use.

-- Reported or detected failures of devices, sensors or processes must be categorized and analyzed for cause and a plan for preventing future failures must be documented.
+- Reported or detected failures of in-lab or HSAT devices, sensors or processes must be categorized and analyzed for cause and a plan for preventing future failures must be documented.

 Definition of Medical Equipment

-Medical equipment is defined as any patient-related equipment that is facility owned, borrowed, leased, consigned or equipment used for demonstration purposes and data collection (i.e. oxygen equipment, sensors, bands, oximeters, thermistors, beds, PAP equipment and biophysiologic equipment).
+Medical equipment is defined as any patient-related equipment that is facility owned, borrowed, leased, consigned or equipment used for demonstration purposes and data collection (i.e. oxygen equipment, sensors, bands, oximeters, thermistors, beds, PAP equipment, emergency equipment (AED), HSAT equipment and biophysiological equipment, computers and equipment in the control room).

 Purpose of Equipment Maintenance